 Basically, if I feel dehydrated going into a flight, it’s already game over, so I make a point of hydrating the day before and then keeping it up throughout the flight, even if there’s other liquids involved.
 I’m already fighting the elements with dry, artificial air, so being dehydrated makes it so much worse.

 If you find yourself bored on a plane, you have only yourself to blame.
-Some airlines are awesome at stocking the latest releases, boxsets and classics, but others are simply terrible.
+Some airlines are awesome at stocking the latest releases, box sets and classics, but others are simply terrible.
 Also, those screens are yet another petri dish, where people specifically tap away with their fingers, which may or may not have been in places you’d care not to know about.
-And no, the screens don’t get cleaned well, no matter what an airline may tell you.

-If you’re reading this and don’t own a mobile phone or tablet, congrats, and let me know how that bunker is working out – but if you do, download some content for use on the plane.
+If you’re reading this and don’t own a mobile phone or tablet – congrats – and let me know how that bunker is working out – but if you do have one, download some content for use on the plane.
 I always download more than I expect I’ll need, and using wireless headphones and my own screen greatly helps me avoid germs by touching things outside of my control.

 Take My Shoes Off Before Take Off